kinvolk/metallb/website/content/configuration/_index.md

 Default values are useful in cases where some BGP parameters are common for all node peers and therefore should be configured statically.
 For example, it is likely that ASNs be the same for all the peers on a given cluster.

-MetalLB reads BGP configuration for node peers using the following order of
-precedence:

-1. Annotations
-2. Labels
-3. Defaults

-This means that if the same BGP configuration parameter is specified using both an annotation and a label, the value from the annotation is used.
-A default value is used only if no relevant annotation or label is specified.
+A value read from an annotation or a label overrides the default value for the same BGP parameter.

 ## Advanced address pool configuration